codersclub/DRKB/kylix/setup/linux26_install/index.md

 as the very first include paths to that your include paths..

-this will fix the error so that the correct \"time.h\" be included.
+this will fix the error so that the correct "time.h" be included.

 Step 7